deepchecks/deepchecks/docs/source/user-guide/general/export_save_results.rst

 Check Result
 ~~~~~~~~~~~~~~

-See docstring in code or in API reference: :meth:`deepchecks.core.CheckResult.to_json`
+See docstring in code or in method's API reference: :meth:`deepchecks.core.CheckResult.to_json`.

 .. code-block:: python